thomas-mc-work/fakesmtp/README.md

 #### Requirements

-- Java SE JRE 7 (headless will suffice a sthere is no GUI)
+- Java SE JRE 7 (headless will suffice as there is no GUI)

 #### Installation